 The retreat begins at 5pm on the Sunday; departure is after breakfast on the Saturday.

-We will be staying in three comfortable and stylish houses on the beautiful Drumgarriff Estate, just outside the village of Glengarriff, with access to the shore at Bantry Bay and views of Garnish Island.
+We will be staying in four comfortable and stylish houses on the beautiful Drumgarriff Estate, just outside the village of Glengarriff, with access to the shore at Bantry Bay and views of Garnish Island.
 (For more information about Glengarriff, please visit this website.
 For more information about the Beara Peninsula, please visit this website.)

 ROTA: Please note that all participants must be prepared to work together on a rota basis to clear dishes after meals and maintain the dishwasher, as well as to keep the houses clean and tidy, during the retreat; each participant spends one day, or part of the day for arrival and departure days, on the rota.

-The nearest airport, for those travelling from the UK and Europe, is Cork; if you’re coming from further afield then Shannon is your closest international airport, though there will be more flights to Dublin airport and with good roads, it’s not actually much further.
+The nearest airport, for those travelling from the UK and Europe, is Cork; if you’re coming from further afield then Shannon is your closest international airport, though there will be more flights to Dublin airport and with good roads, it’s not actually very much further.
 In all cases, buses are available to Glengarriff, changing at Cork.
 From Dublin, you can also get a train as far as Cork.
 (You can also fly into Killarney from certain destinations, though bus connections are limited.)

 The cost per person, including tuition, a single bedroom and food for six nights, is 995 euros.
 A non-refundable deposit of 250 euros will be required on booking; the remainder will be due three months before each retreat begins.